I Was Hit by a Car: Pedestrian Accidents 101

 Hit and Run Accidents Involving Pedestrians

-Pedestrian accidents are serious matters, but if the car that hit you has fled the scene, the situation becomes so much more severe.
+Pedestrian accidents are serious matters, but if the car that hit you has fled the scene, the situation becomes much more severe.
 It is a criminal offense to flee the scene of a car accident if it causes property damage or bodily harm.

 Get a Free Consultation for Your Pedestrian Accident